 His own particular forte is dosa, a south India pancake delicacy.
 We feast on that every other Thursday, which is always eagerly awaited, with everyone excited about what new version is going to appear, and keen discussion and great anticipation all along the line in the galley.
 There is always something original, and I think that at the last count Mr Liyonston had chalked up 110 varieties, so he deserves some time in the limelight.
-Here are some thoughts from other crew members:

 The best gift that any living thing can have is good food – if you want to present options, the best one is food – good food is the only thing that can fill the heart as well as the stomach – to run a good ship you need good food – good food means a good cook.